Newark Trademark Registration

 Consider this scenario: Paul is a student at Rutgers that needs to make some extra money.
 He decides to start advertising his services making websites for other students and recent grads in the Newark area.
 He’s heard of trademark registration, but Paul doesn’t see the value in registering a trademark for his side business.
 However, he does decide on a name for his venture, Click Creative, and prints out several fliers and business cards to hand out around campus.

 Paul sees instant success and grows his client list quickly.
 After graduation, he decides to turn his side gig into a full time business and begins advertising his services outside Newark.
 After several months, Paul is surprised to receive a cease-and-desist letter in the mail.
 Unfortunately, another web design firm in Brooklyn, Creative Clicks, has been using a confusingly similar trademark for years.
 Because they registered with the USPTO, they are well within their rights to ask Paul to stop using the business name Click Creative.
 Now he must invest time and money rebranding his business while hoping to retain the clients he’s worked so hard to get.

 By working with an experienced trademark attorney to register a trademark, even small businesses like Paul’s can move forward in confidence, knowing that they can invest time and money in their business without the risk of infringement.
-At Gerben Law Firm, we work with businesses of all sizes.
+At Gerben IP, we work with businesses of all sizes.
 Contact us today to learn more about trademark registration.